 When you start planning an office redesign, it’s easy to get caught up in focusing on the aesthetics of the project.
-Picking out things like paint colors or flooring options can be a lot of fun, but before you get too carried away, don’t forget to think about how the design of an office can impact your employees.
+Picking out things like paint colors or flooring options can be a lot of fun, but before you get too carried away, don’t forget to think about how the interior design of an office can impact your employees.
 A stylish office is nice to have, but one that significantly improves the employee experience is even better.
 Here are a few ways you can use an office renovation as an opportunity to give your company a makeover in more ways than one.

-Office design can have a huge impact on how well people are able to do their jobs.
+Interior office design can have a huge impact on how well people are able to do their jobs.
 An ineffective layout, for example, can make it more difficult for people to collaborate or to use the resources they need to do their jobs.
 Or if an office doesn’t have enough lighting, people can have a harder time concentrating on their work.

 As your company grows and changes, it’s important to ask yourself if the design of your office is still meeting your needs.
 Are people becoming too crowded?
 Could space be rearranged to help people work better?
 Does everyone have enough access to light?
 Is it easy for groups to collaborate?